Jzmoore27/Effectify/README.md

 Once finished, add the datapack to the datapacks folder of your Minecraft world.

 ## Commands
 Effectify contains many functions for datapack usage.
-The only ones to know about are:<br>
+The following documentation will tell you how to use them<br>
+### Apply Commands
 ```/function e:players/applya```<br>
 ```/function e:players/applyb```<br>
 These commands set/reset player effects to random ones.<br>